WerWolv/Documentation/pattern_language/core-language/control-flow.md

 `continue` can also be used in regular patterns to discard the pattern entirely.

-If the pattern where `continue` is being used in is nested inside of another pattern, only the current pattern is being discarded and evaluation continues in the parent struct after the definition of the current pattern.
+If the pattern where `continue` is being used in is nested inside of another pattern, only the current pattern is discarded and evaluation continues in the parent struct after the definition of the current pattern.

 ### Return statements

 Return statements outside of functions can be used to prematurely terminate execution of the current program.

 Evaluation stops at the location the `return` statement was executed.
-All patterns that have been evaluated up until this point will be finished up and placed into memory before the execution will halt.
+All patterns that have been evaluated up until this point will be finished up and placed into memory before execution halts.